A 3-Day Itinerary for Romance in Edinburgh, Scotland

 Three days of romance in…Edinburgh?
 When you think of the great romantic cities of Europe, your thoughts may go to L’Amour de Paris, the seductive allure of Venice, the sensual heat of Barcelona, but not Edinburgh, Scotland!

 Oh, but yes!
 Edinburgh presents a surprising romantic magic all its own.
-There’s gourmet dining to stimulate the senses; a spectacular storybook castle looming over the city; a literal street of delights called the Royal Mile; picturesque St. Andrews nearby; and plenty of body and soul-warming Scotch whiskey!
+There’s gourmet dining to stimulate the senses; a spectacular storybook castle looming over the city; a literal street of delights called the Royal Mile; picturesque St. Andrews nearby; and plenty of body and soul-warming Scotch whisky!

 Writer Sir Walter Scott referred to Edinburgh as “The Empress of the North” and fellow Scotsman, Robert Louis Stevenson, wrote, “Edinburgh is what Paris ought to be.”
 My husband and I discovered the romance of Edinburgh during a glorious three-day dream escape.